jbrowell/ProbCast/README.md

 # ProbCast

-ProbCast is an R Package (under continuous development) by researchers at the University of Strathclyde.
-It is a collection of functions for probabilistic forecasting (mainly wrappers for existing models), cross-validation, evaluation and visualisation.
-Central to ProbCast is the data class "MultiQR", for storing the results of multiple quantile regression, and methods for working with MultiQR objects.
+ProbCast is an `R` Package under continuous development by researchers at the University of Strathclyde.
+It is a collection of functions for probabilistic forecasting (mainly wrappers for qunatile and semi-parametric regression model fitting functions), cross-validation, evaluation and visualisation.
+Central to ProbCast is the data class `MultiQR`, for storing the results of multiple quantile regression, and methods for working with `MultiQR` objects.

-See package documentation for details and the script "Example.R" to see ProbCast in action.

 ## Set-up